gsaure/UofC-ENSF544/README.md

-# UofC-ENSF544
+# 📈 ENSF 544 - Data Science for Software Engineers

-All work related to ENSF 544 - Data Science for Software Engineers.
+Hello!
+This contains all work done so far for the course.